 I spent Tuesday to Thursday of last week in Düsseldorf for a conference on quality assurance.
 I arrived late on Monday evening and had a bit of time to spare on Tuesday morning.
 Thus I decided to get my legs moving and explore the city and its surrounding with my running shoes.

 Having only little experience with running in foreign cities I asked the very friendly receptionist for running routes.
 On hindsight I should have just checked Strava for popular segments around downtown Düsseldorf.
 I guess I would have found pretty much the same route she recommended.

 Off I go

 So out of the hotel I went and right across the river Rhine.
 The weather was overcast (whereas we had blue sky on Wednesday and Thursday, both of which I spent indoors …) so all the photo opportunities presented themselves rather gray.

 On the other side of the river I turned upstream towards the Rheinknie-Bridge on a nice and flat path for cyclists and pedestrians.
 Not much traffic on a Tuesday morning except for the occasional runner exchanging nods as a greeting.

 After a brief stop to capture these ancient lawn-mowers I crossed the river again, making my way towards the city.
 Since I didn’t know how many traffic lights my path would cross if I’d go right into downtown, I decided to stay at the river and head back towards the hotel.

-I found myself back at the bridge where I initially started the run and was still missing a good 3km for my planned 13km run, so I took the opportunity to run around the nearby “Rheinpark”, not knowing that
+I found myself back at the bridge where I initially started the run and was still missing a good 3km for my planned 13km run.
+Therefore I took the opportunity to run around the nearby “Rheinpark”, not knowing that

 - The path around the park is exactly 3km long (perfect!)